nodebotsau/scientist-kit/README.md

 arduino.
 In the `drivers/` folder you can find one for OSX and one for Windows.
 Just install the relevant one and you may need to restart your machine.
 Once done plug in your arduino and it should be fine (you'll get an error message if not).

+Note that on Mac you may get a prompt about opening the CodeBender site.
+You can skip past this at this point but if you want to program and manage embedded devices from the browser, the [CodeBender](http://codebender.cc) project is really interesting.

 ### Install node dependencies.